Kiago-prog/Currency_Converter/readMe.md

-## RAMEN EATER
+## REAL TIME CURRENCY CONVERTER
 Used to rate different types of ramen.

 ## Description
-This website describes some dishes with their ratings and comments from people

-Clone the repository
+This is a mini project which promts the user to enter a specific amount in a currency of their choice and it allows them to convert the amount to the equivalent amount in another currency of the users choice.

 ## bash
 Copy code